DeclanChidlow/vale.rocks/src/pages/syndication.md

 ## Elsewhere

-Sometimes I work on, contribute to, or am otherwise directly involved with writing that is [external to this website](/elsewhere).
+Sometimes I work on, contribute to, or am otherwise directly involved with publications [external to this website](/elsewhere).
 You can follow this content via:

 - RSS: <https://vale.rocks/elsewhere/feed.xml>
 - JSON Feed: <https://vale.rocks/elsewhere/feed.json>